 And that’s okay.

 I know that feeling, I lived that feeling, and I managed to beat that feeling – losing 50 pounds in a little under 3 months.
-And, if you’re willing, I’m going to try and help you do the same.
-But the first step is admitting.
+But my first step was admitting it to myself.

 In the 1960s, modern wheat was gradually changed to a higher yield variety.
 It shared some similarities with previous strains that occurred naturally, but this modern wheat had lower nutrient content and an entirely different protein structure.
 We altered the makeup of wheat on a microscopic, chemical level.
 Just to try and get more of it.